BKeno/johns-sssistant/wiki.md

 ## Running the Project

-### Local Development
+### Configuration

-1. Create a `.env` file in the project root to store your environment variables.
-2. Create an `app.config.js` file in the project root (if it doesn't already exist) and configure it to load environment variables from the `.env` file and expose them to the Expo runtime, like so:
+1. Create an `app.config.js` file in the project root (if it doesn't already exist).
+This file is crucial for both local development and server deployment to ensure the environment variables are correctly mapped to the `Constants` object.

     ```javascript
-    require("dotenv").config();

     export default {
         // rest of config...
         extra: {
-            ENV_VAR: process.env.ENV_VAR
+            ENV_VAR: process.env.ENV_VAR  // replace ENV_VAR with your actual environment variable names
         }
     };
     ```

+### Local Development

+1. Install the `dotenv` package as a development dependency:

+    ```bash
+    npm install dotenv --save-dev
+    ```

+2. Create a `.env` file in the project root to store your environment variables.
+3. In the `app.config.js` file, add the following line at the top to load the environment variables from the `.env` file:

+    ```javascript
+    import dotenv from "dotenv";
+    dotenv.config();
+    ```

-3. To run the project locally, you can execute the `start-app.bat` file by double-clicking it or running it from the command line, or simply use the following command:
+4. To run the project locally, use the following command:

     ```bash
     npm start
     ```